Need an EPC in Hoddesdon?

 Main Source of Fuel

 UK properties are generally heated by either of these kinds of fuel sources: gas, peak rate electric, off peak electric, oil, bulk or bottled LPG.
-So for example a home heated by gas would cost around 4.64 pence per kwh and the similar home which is heated by bottled LPG 23p per kwh. {*source 2019 Nottingham Energy Partnership.} So using a typically semi-detached which uses in the region of 12,000 kwh to heat the home, it would cost £696 to heat with gas when compared to £2,760 for bottled LPG..
+So for example a house heated by gas would cost around 4.64 pence per kwh and the identical house which is heated by bottled LPG 23p per kwh. {*source 2019 Nottingham Energy Partnership.} So using a typically semi-detached which uses around 12,000 kwh to heat the property, it would cost £696 to heat with gas compared to £2,760 for bottled LPG..
 Therefore running costs affects the EPC rating.
 Higher expenses equates to lower scores.

 Levels Of Insulation